Google Pay

 redirect_urlURL for customer redirection to finalize the payment (URL encoded)

-The customer will be redirected immediately to the payabl.
+The customer is immediately redirected to the payabl.
 Google Pay page to complete the transaction.
+The Google Pay button, including the Google Pay logo and colors (see Google Pay web brand guidelines), is displayed here.

-Depending on the type, if the card was saved as PAN_ONLY then depending on the region additional SCA could be required where the end customer would be redirected to their bank page to complete the payment.
-Redirection would be handled by payabl. itself.
+If the card was saved as PAN_ONLY, additional SCA may be required depending on the region.
+In such cases, the customer is redirected to their bank’s page to complete the payment.
+The redirection is handled automatically by payabl.

-In parallel, a notification would be received on the notification_url provided in the initial request by the merchant
+In parallel, a notification is sent to the notification_url provided by the merchant in the initial request.

-While in Google Pay hosted payment page for any reason if the back to the shop is clicked then the customer will be redirected back to the merchant’s website via the url_return URL.
+If the customer clicks Back to Shop on the Google Pay hosted payment page for any reason, they will be redirected to the merchant’s website via the url_return URL.

-For iframe the initial request is the same as per our iframe section.
+For the iframe integration, the initial request follows the same structure described in the iframe section.

 Refunds

-Google Pay supports refunds which can be initiated only on a successful captured transaction.
+Google Pay supports refunds that can be initiated only for successfully captured transactions.

-The request will send a credit note to the authorization system after the customer has already been charged.
-The refund amount will be credited to the customer and the merchant’s account will be charged.
+When a refund request is made, a credit note is sent to the authorization system after the customer has been charged.
+The refunded amount is then credited to the customer, and the corresponding amount is deducted from the merchant’s account.

-The refund can be done in two ways:
+The refund can be processed in two ways:

 Payouts